cedaro/grunt-wp-i18n/docs/makepot.md

                 domainPath: '',                   // Where to save the POT file.
                 exclude: [],                      // List of files or directories to ignore.
                 include: [],                      // List of files or directories to include.
-                i18nToolsPath: '',                // Path to the i18n tools directory.
                 mainFile: '',                     // Main project file.
                 potComments: '',                  // The copyright at the beginning of the POT file.
                 potFilename: '',                  // Name of the POT file.